 • G - Behavioral Health: Non-Financial - The AOD provides several requirements related to behavioral health access that BILH must meet within two to five years of the Closing Date and continuing for the remainder of the Access Period.
 The AOD requires BILH to extend and implement the IMPACT Model (also referred to as the "Collaborative Care" model or "CoCM") to 50% of BILH Primary Care Practices within three years and to 100% within five years of the Closing Date, and to perform a study of the feasibility of expanding the IMPACT Model to the CHC Affiliates within two years of the Closing Date.
-The AOD also requires BILH to extend the Centralized Bed Management Program ("CBM Program") program to all hospitals and facilities with inpatient behavioral health services, and enhance the status of the Medication Assisted Treatment ("MAT") program/bridge clinics.
+The AOD also requires BILH to extend the Centralized Bed Management Program ("CBM Program") program to all hospitals and facilities with inpatient behavioral health services, and to enhance the status of the Medication Assisted Treatment ("MAT") program/bridge clinics.

 Grant Thornton assessed BILH's progress towards compliance through discussions with BILH behavioral health management as well as analysis of documents provided by BILH.
 BILH has met the requirement that it extend the IMPACT Model to 50% of BILH Primary Care Practices within three years of the Closing Date and the requirement for extending the CBM Program to all BILH Hospitals and other BILH Facilities that provide inpatient behavioral health treatment.
 Grant Thornton will continue to monitor BILH's compliance with this requirement through the end of the Access Period.
 No testing was performed in relation to Paragraph 120(c) as the requirement that BILH conduct a feasibility study on extending the IMPACT Model to CHCs was met by BILH in the Year 3 reporting period.
-There is no determination of compliance for the remaining requirements at this time.
-A determination will be made in a subsequent report.
+Grant Thornton determined that BILH has not met the requirement outlined in Paragraph 120(b) as there are two remaining PCP sites that have not implemented the IMPACT model as of March 1, 2024, as specified in the AOD.
+Grant Thornton will revisit this requirement in subsequent testing periods to assess BILH's progress in implementing the IMPACT model at these two PCP sites.

-H - Governance - The AOD requires that BILH aim to increase diversity among the BILH board members and the boards of its First Tier Affiliates in the areas of race, gender, socioeconomics, and geographic representation.
+• H - Governance - The AOD outlines certain requirements related to the composition of the BILH Board of Trustees and the boards of its First Tier Affiliates.
 Additional requirements call on BILH to include community health advocates on its board who are experienced at serving the needs of underserved and uninsured or government-payer populations in the BILH service area.